Screenshot API Sign API Key

 API Keys for Public-Facing Websites

-If you want to display real-time or cached screenshots on a publicly accessible website, you'll need to sign your API key to ensure secure and authenticated access.
-This process is also known as hotlinking and can be done with Add Screenshots' Screenshot API.
+To display real-time or cached screenshots on a publicly accessible website, you'll need to sign your API key for secure and authenticated access.
+This process, known as hotlinking, can be achieved using Add Screenshots' Screenshot API.

-To get started, you'll need to generate a secret key and API key in your Add Screenshots account.
-Once you have these keys, you can build a signed screen capture URL that includes a unique token signed by the secret key.
-This token ensures that only authorized requests are able to access the Screenshot API.
+Start by generating a secret key and API key in your Add Screenshots account.
+With these keys, you can create a signed screen capture URL that includes a unique token, signed by the secret key.
+This token ensures that only authorized requests can access the Screenshot API.

-How do I use the Public and Secret Screenshot API key?
+How to Use the Public and Secret Screenshot API Keys

-To use the API for public facing website, such as embedding hotlinks inside of your website, use the public key to authenticate your account and sign the URL with your secret key to create a base64 HMAC SHA256 signed token as shown below.
+To use the API for a public-facing website, such as embedding hotlinks, authenticate your account with the public key.
+Then, sign the URL with your secret key to create a base64 HMAC SHA256 signed token as shown below.

 Screenshot API with a public token